ProjectCeladonOrg/pcas_andromeda-db_concept/README.md

 This is a proof-of-concept of a hypergraph database for storing data for and relative to PCAS modules and entities.

+## Status
+This project is deprecated.
+The vertex store turned out to be costly.
+PCAS AndromedaDB peaked at around 300K transactions/second.
+Project Celadon's GalaxyDB, which uses filesystem abstraction to store entities, is hosted in a mercurial repo.
+GalaxyDB_PoC, in Python, sustains 1.5M transactions/second on CephFS (60 OSD's) with SMR rotating disks and no caching.
+The project is currently unreleased as we are translating to Go.
+We expect a 60x improvement on TPS.
+As always, this project will be released under AGPLv3.

 ## Getting Started

 This code is for stand-alone testing of concepts, and is designed to "plug-in"